Home 9 Surface Finishing 9 Surface Roughness: Everything You Need to Know

 It is not an objective approach compared to other methods we discussed before, which are based on the visual sensation of operators and engineers.
 The comparison methods involve using pre-existing samples of the same materials processed with the same equipment and conditions.

 Generally, manufacturers make samples with different roughness levels (Ra= 3.2 μm, 1.6 μm, 0.8 μm, 0.4 μm, 0.2 μm ) for all types of materials and use those to confirm the roughness of newly created parts.
-The comparison is done on the basis of different aspects, such as the intensity of machining marks, glows, and more.
+The comparison is done based on different aspects, such as the intensity of machining marks, glows, and more.

 How to measure the Quality of the Surface Finish?

-The measurement of surface roughness alone cannot be beneficial unless you interpret the value of “Ra” according to the requirement and intended use of parts.
+The role of various types of metal finishes in the product life is significant.
+Meanwhile, the measurement of surface roughness alone cannot be beneficial unless you interpret the value of “Ra” according to the requirement and intended use of parts.
 For example, a part with high roughness levels can still pass the quality control test if that is for a simple mechanical tool such as a hammer.

 Ra (micrometers) Interpretation and applications